BaristaLabs/barista-core/README.md

 Repository | Description
 ---------- | -----------
-barista-core | This repository contains the core barista capabilities that standup and manage sandbox instances, translate http requests to/from barista instances and translate the response back out, module system and so forth. barista-fiddle |  Contains a native-web IDE in which Barista scripts can be interactively developed; providing autocomplete, debugging, and other common functionality. barista-scriptbox |  Provides an implementation of a service in which scripts can be persisted. barista-server | Acts as a headless-server for Barista; core, fiddle, scriptbox... barista-cli | Barista command line tool to interact with barista, start and monitor services, etc.
+barista-core | This repository contains the core barista capabilities that standup and manage sandbox instances, translate http requests to/from barista instances and translate the response back out, module system and so forth. barista-fiddle |  Contains a native-web IDE in which Barista scripts can be interactively developed; providing autocomplete, debugging, and other functionality common to development environments. barista-scriptbox |  Provides an implementation of a service in which scripts can be persisted. barista-server | Acts as a headless-server for Barista; core, fiddle, scriptbox... barista-cli | Barista command line tool to interact with barista, start and monitor services, etc.